Bikini Bombshell Lyna Perez Shows Her ‘Bachelor’s Degree In Twerking’ After Instagram Bans Her Video

 Lyna recently exposed her chest via a completely see-through shirt, as The Inquisitr reported.
 While that image is still live on the brunette’s account, there’s no denying that it was pushing some boundaries.
 For fans of Lyna’s killer assets, though, there’s no complaining.

 This bikini bombshell had plenty to show in her recent story, with the model appearing in a white bikini, plus in a twerking video showing off her famous curves and her dancing skills.
-Here, Lyna was seen shaking her rear to music in a tiny and barely-there pair of Daisy Dukes paired with a fully sheer shirt in black.
+Here, Lyna was seen shaking her rear to music in a tiny and barely-there pair of Daisy Dukes teamed with a fully sheer shirt in black.
 The model was seen with her long hair cascading down her back, with some text accompanying the story.

 “Yes, I have a Bachelor’s degree in twerking, working on reaching my Master’s tho.
 As far.”